DrKain/better-windows-11/README.md

 <details>
 <summary>Unable to unpin one-drive from file view</summary><br>

-1. Click on Start, search for command prompter
+1. Click on Start, search for command prompt
 2. Right-click and select "Run as Administrator"
 3. Paste the following command:
 ```